alwaysdata/documentation/src/content/en/docs/web-hosting/sites/move-a-site/index.md

 > [!TIP]
-> To move it to another of *their* accounts, simply provide their own e-mail address.
+> To move it to another of *their* accounts, simply provide their own email address.

 [^1]: Node.js, User program, Elixir and Deno types.